coffeevalenbat/CBT-FX/FX-Hammer-Guide.md

 ![First thing](/img/first_thing.bmp)

-The first thing you'll see after you boot it up is this, this is the editor itself, it consists of 7 rows of differently labeled data, don't worry, we'll quickly go through them from left to right:
+The first thing you'll see after you boot it up is this, this is the editor itself, it consists of 7 columns of differently labeled data, don't worry, we'll quickly go through them from left to right:
 * Step number: Number of the current row, FX-Hammer has 32 rows per effect.
 * Step length: Number of frames that the current frame will last.
 * Channel 2 panning and volume: It consists of two parts, the letter to the left is the panning (L = Left panned, R = Right panned, M = Center panned), and the one to the right is the volume (0 = No sound, F = Full volume).